polterguy/polterguy.github.io/tutorials/expressions-slots-nodes/index.md

-allows you to declare your own _"operators"_, in addition to that Hyperlambda can easily be traversed _semantically_, to see which operators it is using, and Hyperlambda files can also be easily _"generated"_, by combining programming language fundamentals together, to create a result of some sort - Which of course is the foundation for the _"Generator"_ in Magic.
+allows you to declare your own _"operators"_, in addition to that Hyperlambda can easily be traversed _semantically_, to see which operators it is using, and Hyperlambda files can also be easily _"generated"_, by combining programming language fundamentals together, to create a result of some sort - Which of course is the foundation for the _"CRUD"_ menu item in Magic.

-> Hyperlambda is weird for a purpose
+> Hyperlambda is weird because it needs to be weird

 ## Variables

-Hyperlambda literally _does not have variables_ - Or to be specific, _everything_ is a variable in Hyperlambda.
+Hyperlambda _does not have variables_ - Or to be specific, _everything_ is a variable in Hyperlambda.
 This is because of that Hyperlambda has the ability to change any node's value, name, and/or children collection.
-Run the following code through for instance the _"Evaluator"_ in Magic's dashboard to see this process.
+Run the following code through for instance the _"Eval"_ menu item in Magic's dashboard to see this process.

 ```
 .item1:foo